vic-ma/howtodismantle.github.io/_posts/2024-06-03-Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.md

 Different readers might have completely different levels of knowledge.
 In this article, we expect you to have an instance of Twincat up and running, with a basic program on it.
 The program must have some variables that are accessible from the outside.

 If you are a complete newbie and do not meet these prerequisites yet, there's a nice video series available on YouTube called [PLC programming using TwinCAT 3](https://www.youtube.com/watch?v=WkNOm-hMH3k&list=PLimaF0nZKYHz3I3kFP4myaAYjmYk1SowO&ab_channel=JakobSagatowski).
-Besides the basic programming knowledge, the creator of this series explains how to install a Twincat instance, run it, and use a development environment to put some basic programs on it.
+Besides some basic programming knowledge, the creator of this series explains how to install a Twincat instance, run it, and use a development environment to put some basic programs on it.

-Beside the video series the regular [Beckhoff help site](https://infosys.beckhoff.com/) is also a good point to seek for any kind of help around issues that might pop up during the journey.
+Aside from this video series, the regular [Beckhoff help site](https://infosys.beckhoff.com/) is also a good place to look for help with issues that might pop up on your journey.

 ## Configuring the router for development